Philippa Perry: Early life

 Lady Perry was born in Warrington, Cheshire.
 Her mother's family owned a cotton mill and her father inherited a civil engineering company and a farm.
-She suffered from dyslexia and was educated at Abbots Bromley School for Girls and at a Swiss finishing school where she learnt to ski.
+She was educated at Abbots Bromley School for Girls and at a Swiss finishing school where she learnt to ski.

 She worked as a litigation clerk, an enquiry agent, and a McDonald's employee.
 She went to Middlesex Polytechnic where she gained a degree in Fine Art as a mature student.

 Work

-In 1985 she trained and volunteered for the Samaritans, after which she trained as a psychotherapist.
+In 1985 she trained and volunteered for the Samaritans, after which she trained as a psychotherapist, and was a member of the UK Association of Humanistic Psychology Practitioners.
 Perry worked in the mental health field for 20 years, 10 in private practice, before being published.
 From 2010 she spent time on the faculty of The School of Life, but she has subsequently discontinued this.

 She had a regular column about psychotherapy in Psychologies Magazine for two years; in September 2013 she became Red Magazines agony aunt.
 She also works as a freelance journalist specialising in psychology and was an occasional presenter for The Culture Show on BBC Two.

-Perry has presented various documentaries including: Sex Lies and Lovebites: The Agony Aunt Story (BBC Four); Being Bipolar (Channel 4); The Truth About Children Who Lie (BBC Radio 4); and The Great British Sex Survey (Channel 4).
+Perry has presented various documentaries including: Sex, Lies and Lovebites: The Agony Aunt Story (BBC Four); Being Bipolar (Channel 4); The Truth About Children Who Lie (BBC Radio 4); and The Great British Sex Survey (Channel 4).

 In 2010 the academic publisher, Palgrave Macmillan, published Perry's book, Couch Fiction: A Graphic Tale of Psychotherapy.
 It is a graphic novel that tells a tale of a psychotherapist and her client, from both their perspectives.
 Underneath the graphic novel boxes, Perry takes the position of commentator and provides footnotes on what might be going on between them and what theories the therapist is drawing on or should be drawing on.
 There is an afterword by Andrew Samuels.

-Perry is a monthly Agony Aunt for Red magazine, and since Sunday 20 June 2021, for The Observer.
+Perry is a monthly agony aunt for Red magazine and, since June 2021, for The Observer.
 She appeared on BBC Radio 4's The Museum of Curiosity in November 2019.
 Her hypothetical donation to this imaginary museum was "A swarm of fruit flies".

-Politics

-In April 2016 Perry announced her support for the Women's Equality Party.